lilDavid/GameCube-UAT-Bridge/README.md

 - Eventually make this into a GUI app that minimizes into the system tray so that you may choose the connection type and load scripts dynamically.
-- Extend or change the Lua API to work with groups of simultaneous reads rather than pointer dereferences because sequential reads from Nintendont are *expensive*
-- Possibly change to an async API on the Rust, Lua, or both sides to better handle potentially blocking operations (And manage Nintendont latency.
-Seriously, the scripts I've written to test this take north of a second to read their data.)
+- Possibly change to an async API on the Rust, Lua, or both sides to better handle potentially blocking operations